 Two family dwellings, townhouses, garden apartments, and multiple family structures in compliance with the provisions of this section.

-Bed and breakfast inns, rooming, boarding, tourist and lodging houses, or other such group dwelling.

 Rest homes, nursing or convalescent homes, homes for orphans, and homes for the aged, but excluding hospitals, clinics, medical offices, and similar out-patient treatment establishments.

 Apartment conversions, as permitted in and with the requirements of the R-1AA District.